 Potty training girls is easier as they tend to learn faster than boys of the same age.
 In order for your girl to learn how to properly use the potty, ensure you establish a training routine.
 This means that if she usually goes in the afternoon, you should bring out the potty in the afternoon.
 Children thrive when there is an established routine and this applies to toilet training as well.
 Another effective tip that you should utilize is allowing her to imitate you.
 Let her see how you sit on the toilet and she will also try to do it like you.
 Making the process fun is another way to help your daughter learn how to use the toilet.
 Let her decorate her potty equipment and she will enjoy using it later.
 You can also get her books and videos about training so that she can see, in a fun way, the correct way to use the potty.

 Shower praise on your daughter when she uses the potty correctly.
 Kids love it when they are appreciated and praised.
 It gives them an emotional incentive to do what they did in the first place over and over again.
 And when she does not get it right, encourage her still.
-Training your little girl requires patience.
+Potty training girls requires patience.
 Remember she has never used a toilet before; this is an entirely new experience and she is trying her best.
 If she gets it wrong, don’t beat yourself or even her up.
 It happens.
 It only means you have to try again tomorrow.
 Knowing how to potty train a girl is not hard especially if you are doing it with love.

 Potty training tips for girls that refuse whenever something new is introduced to them